 All-New UEFA Women's Europa Cup Logo Released

-• New Tournament: UEFA has announced the launch of the UEFA Women's Europa Cup, a second-tier women's club competition, starting in the 2025-26 season.
+- New Competition: UEFA has launched the UEFA Women's Europa Cup, a second-tier women's club competition set to begin in the 2025-26 season.

-• Tournament Format: The UEFA Women's Europa Cup will involve 44 clubs in a pure knockout format with two-legged ties, and the winner qualifies for the Champions League.
+- Tournament Format: The UEFA Women's Europa Cup will be a pure knockout tournament with 44 clubs, with teams qualifying through domestic league position or Champions League elimination, and the winner qualifying for the Champions League.

 UEFA has officially launched a brand-new second-tier women's club competition, the UEFA Women's Europa Cup.
 The tournament is set to kick off in the 2025-26 season.